violapterinblog/violapterinblog.github.io/_posts/membrances/2020-08-03-github-page-logbook-2-progressing.md

 A while ago, I had considered the name *Melancholia*, meaning black bile, for my format in progress.
 First, it stood for *ink*, which hints writing.
 Second, it suggested depression, agreeing my constant tone.
-And third, something coincidental which I only thought of later, it could have extension `.mlx`, sounding like *XML*!
+And third, something coincidental which I only thought of today, it could have extension `.mlx`, sounding like *XML*!
+This had me made up my mind.

 Excited, I was thinking about writing a parser, and vaguely recalled one might have to implement a PEG (parsing expression grammar) or a BNF (Backus–Naur form).